Edward Grey, 1st Viscount Grey of Fallodon

-An adherent of the "New Liberalism", he served as foreign secretary from 1905 to 1916, the longest continuous tenure of any holder of that office.
-He renewed the 1902 alliance with Japan in 1911.
+An adherent of the "New Liberalism", he served as Foreign Secretary from 1905 to 1916, the longest continuous tenure of any holder of that office.
+He renewed the 1902 Anglo-Japanese Alliance in 1911.
 The centrepiece of his policy was the defence of France against German aggression, while avoiding a binding alliance with Paris.
 He supported France in the Moroccan crises of 1905 and 1911.
-Another major achievement was the Anglo-Russian entente of 1907.
+Another major achievement was the Anglo-Russian Convention of 1907.
 He resolved an outstanding conflict with Germany over the Baghdad railway in 1913.
 His most important action came in the July Crisis in 1914, when he led Britain into World War I against Germany.
 He convinced the Liberal cabinet that Britain had an obligation and was honour-bound to defend France, and prevent Germany from controlling Western Europe.
 Once the war began, there was little role for his diplomacy; he lost office in December 1916.
 By 1919 he was a leading British supporter of the League of Nations.

 He is remembered for his "the lamps are going out" remark on 3 August 1914 on the outbreak of the First World War.
 He signed the Sykes-Picot Agreement on 16 May 1916.
 He was ennobled in 1916, prior to which he was the 3rd Baronet Grey of Fallodon, and was Ambassador to the United States between 1919 and 1920 and Leader of the Liberal Party in the House of Lords between 1923 and 1924.